ChrisBeeley/notebook/content/docs/goldacre_review/_index.md

 Good defaults- make good practice the norm, not the exception

-* Open 4.
-Create an ‘exceptions framework’ whereby publicly funded code can be closed [only by] by prior arrangement if this meets NHS and UKplc strategic objectives
+* "Create an ‘exceptions framework’ whereby publicly funded code can be closed [only by] by prior arrangement if this meets NHS and UKplc strategic objectives"
-*
+* "**it is crucial that** [emphasis added] the core working practices [of [RAP]({{< ref "open-working.md#reproducible-analytical-pipelines-rap" >}})], such as sharing code, are implemented as a norm throughout the system, because of the problems that closed working can create around quality, safety, usability, credibility, and review"

 ### Modernising NHS service analytics

-*
+* WIP

 ### Modern, open working methods for NHS data analysis